Seeding Relationships to Heal the Land - Virtual Forum Event Series

 Carolinian Canada's Accountability Statement

-Deeping the practice of truth, reconciliation and healing means we acknowledge the historical and present-day impact that colonization has had on the Indigenous people of this land, from genocidal policies and actions to ongoing systemic racism to the relentless eradication of native habitat, flora and fauna across the landscape.
-In solidarity with Indigenous people, we are accountable in our activities, we have built and prioritized relationships with First Nations communities and organizations, Carolinian Canada has provided in-kind and financial resources to Indigenous-led projects most recently through the Conservation Impact Bond and have helped build capacity for stewardship.
+Deepening the practice of truth, reconciliation, and healing means we acknowledge the historical and present-day impact that colonization has had on the Indigenous people of this land, from genocidal policies and actions to ongoing systemic racism to the relentless eradication of native habitat, flora, and fauna across the landscape.
+In solidarity with Indigenous people, we are accountable in our activities.
+We have built and prioritized relationships with First Nations communities and organizations.
+Carolinian Canada has provided in-kind and financial resources to Indigenous-led projects most recently through the Conservation Impact Bond and have helped build capacity for stewardship.
 By listening and integrating Indigenous leadership into our organizational structures, we continue to deepen our understanding of these impacts.
 We are working together in the true practice of reconciliation to dismantle colonial policies and practices and create a just and equitable future for all living beings of this land.